Skip to content

 1. Day 1 Arrival: Check in at Camino Real Saltillo, settle near the event zone, and open your first local meal block.

-2. Day 1 Peak: Center the night around 2026 Saltillo Fan Expo Summit and then push into post-event fan energy at Cantina El Portal Saltillo.
+2. Day 1 Peak: Pick the strongest event from the city calendars and then push into post-event fan energy at Cantina El Portal Saltillo.

 3. Day 2 Closeout: Use daytime space for Estadio Ciudad de los Deportes Saltillo, then finish with Birriería La Flor de Coahuila before departure.